-- 5.1 The Council's existing property portfolio generates income of approximately £2.5 million per year (as in 2015/16 financial year) for the General Fund revenue account. - 5.2 This income comprises rents and licence fees principally from 49 industrial units, 72 commercial and industrial ground leases, 40 shops, 17 offices, 27 lettings to sports, community and voluntary organisations, 7 kiosks and concessions (including the Chichester Traders Market), miscellaneous lettings such as the crematorium and bus station, 17 commercial access agreements and 84 residential access agreements. - 5.3 Signs of gradual improvement in property markets in the South East following the aftermath of the 2008 financial crisis and economic downturn in the UK and other European countries for the years that followed mean that it is in the interests of the Council to make further acquisitions as early as possible before property values increase further. - 5.4 Investment Opportunities are likely to take 3 main forms. - (a) Freehold or Long Leasehold Purchases - (b) Commercial development of property with the Council retaining ownership and receiving rental income. - (c) Partnerships where another party undertakes the development and the Council (as landowner) receives a proportion of the rental value. - 5.5 The Council will pursue a mix of land and property investments for leasing or rent (e.g. industrial, retail or office related units etc.) subject to satisfying the decision criteria specified in Section 6 below.
-Ideally we are looking for a balanced portfolio but with investment opportunities in the District so limited and the number of investment purchases to date also limited, this is unlikely to be a major consideration. - 5.6 Within the Chichester District area investment opportunities are limited and potential acquisitions must be considered as they arise.
+- 5.1 The Council's existing property portfolio generates income of approximately £2.5 million per year (2015/16) for the General Fund revenue account. - 5.2 This income comprises rents and licence fees principally from 49 industrial units, 72 commercial and industrial ground leases, 40 shops, 17 offices, 27 lettings to sports, community and voluntary organisations, 7 kiosks and concessions (including the Chichester Traders Market), miscellaneous lettings such as the crematorium and bus station, 17 commercial access agreements and 84 residential access agreements. - 5.3 Although there have been signs of gradual improvement in property markets in the South East following the 2008 financial crisis (and economic downturn in the UK and other European countries for the years that followed) the recent EU referendum and the UK decision to exit the European Union has cast further uncertainty over the resilience of the UK economy going forward.
+This highlights the need for vigilance such that mean that it is in the interests of the Council to make further acquisitions as early as possible before property values increase further. may be made on a timely basis in response to market conditions and in the Council's interest.
+This shall be done in keeping with the due diligence tests outlined in Section 6.2 of this Protocolreport.

+- 5.4 To this end, investment opportunities are likely to take 3 main forms. - (a) Freehold or Long Leasehold Purchases - (b) Commercial development of property with the Council retaining ownership and receiving rental income. - (c) Partnerships where another party undertakes the development and the Council (as landowner) receives a proportion of the rental value. - 5.5 The Council will pursue a mix of land and property investments for leasing or rent (e.g. industrial, retail or office related units etc.) subject to satisfying the decision criteria specified in Section 6 below.
+Ideally the Council is looking for a balanced portfolio but with investment opportunities in the District so limited and the number of investment purchases to date also limited, this is unlikely to be aachievable major consideration. - 5.6 Within the Chichester District area investment opportunities are limited and potential acquisitions must be considered as they arise.
 Retail, industrial and commercial properties are the properties most likely to meet the Council's criteria for investment acquisition.
 Commercial development provides an alternative means of property investment.
-Current projects include the Enterprise Gateway and the proposed development of Plot 21 Terminus Road.
-The development at Barnfield Chichester is an example of a partnership opportunity. - 5.7 The Investment Opportunities Reserve currently (at June 2016) holds funds of £2,118,500 but the Council will consider using General Reserves should funds in the Investment Opportunities Reserve be insufficient to acquire a property deemed to be of significant importance or value.
-Additionally, the Council may consider the possibility of Prudential Borrowing to meet the shortfall providing the outcomes specified in Section 6 below are satisfied and the Council would not exceed its Prudential Borrowing Limits (See Financial Implications below).
-The use of general reserves is likely to be preferred to borrowing if funds are available.
+Current development projects (2016) include the Enterprise Gateway and Plot 21 Terminus Road, Chichester.
+The development at Barnfield Chichester is an example of a partnership opportunity. - 5.7 To augment the funds held in tThe Investment Opportunities Reserve currently (at June 2016) holds funds of £2.118.500 but the Council will consider using General Reserves should funds in the Investment Opportunities Reserve be insufficient to acquire a property deemed to be of significant importance or value.
+Additionally, tThe Council may consider the possibility of Prudential Borrowing to meet the shortfall providing the outcomes specified in Section 6 below are satisfied and the Council would not exceed its Prudential Borrowing Limits (See Financial Implications below).
+The use of general reserves is likely to be preferred to borrowing if funds are available